dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 As discussed in https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7628930:

->It would be technically possible for us to build a NuGet package for System.Reactive which contains a net8.0 target and which did NOT contain a net8.0-windows... target, but where the DLL in the net8.0 folder contained a DLL that did in fact have references to WPF and Windows Forms assemblies.
+>It would be technically possible for us to build a NuGet package for `System.Reactive` which contains a `net8.0` target and which did NOT contain a `net8.0-windows...` target, but where the DLL in the `net8.0` folder contained a DLL that did in fact have references to WPF and Windows Forms assemblies.
 And if you do this, then as long as you never attempt to use any of the WPF/WinForms features, you'd never know those references are there.
-The attraction of this is that if you do happen to be running in an application that has specified, say, <UseWPF>true</UseWPF>, then you will be able to use the WPF-specific features in this System.Reactive.
+The attraction of this is that if you do happen to be running in an application that has specified, say, `<UseWPF>true</UseWPF>`, then you will be able to use the WPF-specific features in this `System.Reactive`.

 While this might work, employing hacks that deliberately subvert the way the build system works are exactly the sort of thing that causes trouble a few years down the line.
 So we don't want to go down that path.